 The Great Barrier Reef

 The reef’s health has been declining.
-The reef coverage has decreased 50% between 1985 and 2012 as a result of damage caused by coral bleaching, invasive species such as the crown-of-thorns starfish, and tropical cyclones.
+The reef coverage decreased by 50% between 1985 and 2012 due to damage caused by climate change, coral bleaching, invasive species such as crown-of-thorns starfish, and tropical cyclones.

 Red Sea Coral Reef

 The Red Sea Coral Reef is a biodiversity hotspot with a high degree of endemism.
 (Endemism is the state of a species being found in a single defined geographic location).

 The Red Sea has a broad latitudinal temperature gradient, ranging from a maximum of 28°C in the northern tip of the Gulf of Aqaba to a maximum of 34°C in the Dahlak Archipelago in the south.